 \section{Acknowledgement}

+We thank the two reviewers for careful reading and many suggestions to improve the readability and the exposition of this paper.
 We would like to express our gratitude to the American Mathematical Society for organizing the Mathematics Research Community workshop ``Trees in Many Contexts", that triggered this work.
 This workshop was supported by the National Science Foundation under Grant Number DMS $1916439$.

-\paragraph{Open access statement.} For the purpose of open access, a CC BY public copyright license is applied to any Author Accepted Manuscript (AAM) arising from this submission.
+\textbf{Open access statement.} For the purpose of open access, a CC BY public copyright license is applied to any Author Accepted Manuscript (AAM) arising from this submission.